Giftbit/Lightrail-API-V2-Docs/docs/webhooks.md

 #### Verifying Signatures
 The goal of verifying the signature is to check the event was sent by Lightrail.

 The events you receive from Lightrail will include a signature in the request header `Lightrail-Signature`.
-The signature is a hash of the payload using the Wwbhook secret(s).
+The signature is a hash of the payload using the webhook's secret(s).
 If there are multiple secrets, to support secret rotation, the signature header will include multiple comma-separated signatures.
 The signature uses an HMAC digest using the request payload  to compute the hash.

 **Client Libraries**